 Add half of filling mixture to each pie shell.
-Sprinkle 1/2 cup of gruyere into each pie shell, reserving the remaining cheese for later.
+Sprinkle gruyere into each pie shell, reserving about 1 cup of cheese for later.

 In a mixing bowl, add the eggs, cream, salt and pepper.
 Whisk to combine.
 Pour half of the egg and cream mixture into each pie shell.
 With a small spoon or your fingers, stir the mixture in each quiche to mix things around a bit.
 Finally, top each quiche with the remaining gruyere - about 1/2 cup per quiche.